 When you get the first asparagus spears popping up, you will be so excited.
 I love using cooked asparagus as a side dish later in the summer.
 Adding a little salt and pepper to them!
 Yum!
 My mouth is watering just thinking about it.

-This is what asparagus looks like the first year.
+This is what asparagus looks like in the first year.
 Isn’t it so cute?
 In order to achieve this, there are some housekeeping things you’ll want to keep in mind.
 Please keep the crowns covered at all times, add mulch and additional soil when needed.

 Weeding the Garden Area

 I like to apply mulch to the dirt to help keep weeds away.
 If you do have weeds you will want to make sure you tenderly remove them.
 The good news is that as the asparagus will eventually crowd out the weeds that start popping up.
 These are the fairly new shoots shown below.

 More Established Plants